vinod-kha/Amazon-deployment/README.md

 }

 ```
-b. change this section → ami = # your ami id , key_name= #your key pair if any
+2. change this section → ami = # your ami id , key_name= #your key pair if any
 (main.tf includes userdata which links install_jenkins.sh file on which execution install jenkins,docker,trivy,and start the sonarqube container on port 9000)
-c.
-Navigate to the `terraform/` directory.
+4. Navigate to the `terraform/` directory.
-d.
-Run `terraform init` to initialize Terraform.
+5. Run `terraform init` to initialize Terraform.
-e.
-Run `terraform apply` to create the EC2 instance and security group.
+6. Run `terraform apply` to create the EC2 instance and security group.

 ```
 terraform init